whfuyn/paxos-rs/README.md

 Paxos> exit
 ```

+## Problems

+- Sequence number isn't stored locally as required by the algorithm.
+- Sequence number isn't unique.
+I will fix it later.
+- TcpStream's socket read sometimes receives unexpected eof.
+I didn't figure out why, temporarily ignoring it.
+Fix it later.
+- We need a connection pool!!

 ## 2020/6/20 Changelog
 1. Update tokio version to 2.0, and rewrite the network component with async/await.
 2. Use `#[derive(Serialize, Deserilize)]`  to encode/decode Datagram into/from binary, instead of handwriting this utility.